petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 1. Multiple people on the team are making changes to the project materials.
 2. A least a few small changes are being made to the main branch every day.

-## Tactics for automating CR workflows

-Use a system that is as simple as possible.

-Don't fall prey to waterfall processes, e.g., assuming that data analysis is done, and that writing a paper is a totally separate stage gate.
-Changing data analysis when moving into a different "silo" will be more expensive.

-Avoid hopping back and forth between different tools.
-For example, instead of opening MATLAB to run data analysis scripts and uploading figures manually to Overleaf, use a more general tool like
-VS Code that can edit/run both MATLAB and LaTeX files.

 ## CR and open science